 - Test your configurations without affecting customer accounts.

 - Access the latest Program API endpoints and features.

-- Simulate point-of-sale payments using the Simulate Card Authorization
+- Simulate point-of-sale payments using the Simulate Card Authorization.
+For instructions see:

 - Test the Customer Service Tool (CST).

 Because CV is an isolated environment, there are some limitations.
 Some functionality is unavailable outside of Production:

 Your Galileo representative will help you get access to the CV environment with the Galileo Connectivity Guide.
 Access to the CV environment will require:

 - Your IP addresses for connecting to the Program API.

 - Your URLs for Auth API and Events API webhooks.